Section I: Baptism

 Byrne then made all of us strip down to nothing.
 "Any of you feel uncomfortable?"
 The staff sergeant chuckled.
 "Well, get used to it.
 Personal space is the first thing you are going to be tossing out the window here."

-We quickly changed into our new underwear and fatigues before Byrne ordered us into bed for the night.
+We quickly changed into our new underwear, leaving our fatigues in our footlockers for tomorrow morning, before Byrne ordered us into bed for the night.

 "Enjoy the night," grunted Byrne.
 "Tomorrow, you'll wish tonight never ended.
 Good night, gobshites."
 The Staff Sergeant turned and took a few paces towards the open door, but when no one replied to his 'good night' he halted and turned back around and raised his voice to a more dangerous volume: "I said Good Night, Gobshites!"